heig-vd-dai-course/heig-vd-dai-course/README.md

     advance if there are any changes.

 [^first-part]:
-    The **main** content of the first part of the course.
-It usually last two periods (2 x 45 minutes).
-However, it can be longer or shorter depending on the complexity of the topics covered and the pace of the students.
+    The **main** content of the course.
+Other related content may also be covered during the course.
+The course generally lasts two periods (2 x 45 minutes).
+However, it may be longer or shorter depending on the complexity of the topics covered and the pace of the students.

 [^second-part]:
-    The **main** content of the second part of the course.
-It usually lasts two periods (2 x 45 minutes).
-However, it can be longer or shorter depending on the complexity of the topics covered and the pace of the students.
+    The **main** content of the course.
+Other related content may also be covered during the course.
+The course generally lasts two periods (2 x 45 minutes).
+However, it may be longer or shorter depending on the complexity of the topics covered and the pace of the students.

 [^status]:
     🟢 Ready: the course is complete and ready for use. 🟡 In progress: the